 The Deadvlei is close to the famous Sossusvlei.
-Many tourists visit both areas; you first visit Deadvlei and then Sossusvlei.
+Many tourists visit both areas.
+You first visit Deadvlei in the morning and then you head out to Sossusvlei.

-You can book a four-wheel drive tour where you visit both Deadvlei as well as Sossusvlei with a guide.
+You can book a four-wheel drive tour to visit both Deadvlei as well as Sossusvlei with a guide.
 Usually, these guided tours start early morning, so you escape the heath.
 And as a bonus, you avoid the tourist flood.